usr-lab/usr-lab.github.io/people/index.md

 		<img src='../images/people-maike.jpg' class='iconDetails'>
     </div>
     <div style='margin-left:25%;'>
     <div style="font-size:.8em"> Maike Paetzel is a former PhD student in the Social Robotics Lab and mainly focused on studying the uncanny valley effect.
-She is specifically interested in how interactions with an agent can change an initial (uncanny) perception.
+She was specifically interested in how interactions with an agent can change an initial (uncanny) perception.
 Maike’s background is both in humanoid robotics and conversational agents.
 Apart from Human-Robot Interaction her heart belongs to the RoboCup community, where she is still actively engaged in the team Hamburg Bit-Bots and the organization of the Humanoid League.</div>
     </div>
 </div>
 <p style="clear:both;"></p>